Chase-Graber/Chase-Graber/README.md

-- Just a HS CS student trying to figure out what field I want to get into
+- Just a high school CS student trying to figure out what field I want to get into

 <!---
 Chase-Graber/Chase-Graber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.